 - Lock, unlock and secure buildings and facilities.

-- Secure main gate at night and check identity of all individuals entering the campus via the southwest gate.
+- Secure main gate at night and check identify of all individuals entering the campus via the southwest gate.

 - Enforce parking regulations.